The Vision of Escaflowne: Production

-Shoji Kawamori first proposed the series after a trip to Nepal, during which he visited the foggy mountain region and pictured a hidden world where an epic focusing on both fate and divination should be set.
+Shoji Kawamori first proposed the series after a trip to Nepal, during which he visited the foggy mountain region and pictured a hidden world where an epic focusing on both fate and destiny should be set.
 When he returned, he proposed the series to Bandai Visual and Sunrise.
-According to Kawamori, his pitch for the series was simple: "if Macross was robotic mecha and love songs, why not a story about robotic mecha and divining powers?"
+According to Kawamori, his pitch for the series was simple: "if Macross was robotic mecha and love songs, why not a story about robotic mecha and divining powers?".
 He worked with Bandai producer Minoru Takanashi to finish fleshing out the original idea.
 They researched various mysteries for inspiration, particularly stories centered on the mythical land of Atlantis and the Bermuda Triangle.
-As the series began taking shape, they changed the lead character from a male, the norm for an action-mecha series, to a high school girl as the lead character.
+As the series began taking shape, they changed the lead character from a male, to a high school girl as the lead character.
 Nobuteru Yuki was hired as the character designer, and tasked with crafting a design for Hitomi and the rest of the cast.
-He would later state that Hitomi was his favorite character because it was the first one he'd ever designed completely from scratch rather than simply being adapted from an existing medium.
+He would later state that Hitomi was his favorite character because it was the first one he would ever design completely from scratch rather than simply being adapted from an existing medium.
 Initially, Folken and Dilandau were a single enemy commander, but as the story was fleshed out, the creators felt the series would be more interesting if there were two with very different personalities.